Community

 I prioritize teaching at community colleges because they offer affordable tuition for working-class people.
 As the first person from a working-class, first-generation immigrant family to attend college, I identify with the socioeconomic backgrounds of many of the students who enroll in community college.
 Although I’ve had the privilege to attend elite private institutions, many of my family members and those in the immigrant community I’m a part of make their living as garment-factory workers, domestic workers, and restaurant cooks and servers.
 The practical logistics of affording and successfully completing a college education are at the forefront of my consciousness.

 As an art history instructor at a community college, my primary aim is to spark students’ curiosity in the human and historical conditions of art production, including their own connections to and presence within it.
 I try to get to know my students through teaching and mentoring—to gain a sense of their day-to-day circumstances and both their immediate and long-term challenges and goals.
-My most ambitious objective is to help students develop an awareness of the global and historical contexts of their own positionalities in contemporary society, supporting them as they build or amend frameworks for living meaningful, sustainable lives that align with their values.
+My most ambitious objective is to help students develop an awareness of the global and historical contexts of their own positionalities in contemporary society, supporting them as they build or amend frameworks for living meaningful, sustainable, flourishing lives that align with their values.

 Annual Waterlow Conference

-When: Saturday, October 14—Sunday, October 15, 2023 || Where: Boston Nature Center, 500 Walk Hill Street, Boston, Massachussetts 02126 (and on Zoom) || What: The 11th Annual Waterlow Conference
+When: Saturday, November 16—Sunday, November 17, 2024 || Where: Boston Nature Center, 500 Walk Hill Street, Boston, Massachussetts 02126 (and on Zoom) || What: The 11th Annual Waterlow Conference

-Thinking Critically—Together—about Museums
+Thinking Critically about Museums

 My understanding of museums and the museum ecosystem continues to evolve; so does my stance towards their role in contemporary society.
 My current thinking has been informed by my experience working in and with museums, as well as the following scholars and books on history, theory, and practice: